CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ansible.md

-# Ansible Modules for Meraki
+# Ansible

-The meraki-ansible project provides an Ansible collection for managing and automating your Cisco Meraki environment.
+An Ansible collection for managing and automating your Cisco Meraki environment.
 It consists of a set of modules and roles for performing tasks related to Meraki.

 This collection has been tested and supports Cisco Meraki v1.33.0

-*Note: This collection is not compatible with versions of Ansible before v2.14.*
+> *Note: This collection is not compatible with versions of Ansible before v2.14.*

 Other versions of this collection have support for previous Cisco Meraki versions.
 The recommended versions are listed below on the [Compatibility matrix](https://github.com/meraki/dashboard-api-ansible#compatibility-matrix).